CCI-MOC/hil/docs/developer-guidelines.md

 ## Submitting code / Pull Requests

-Overall, HaaS follows the [github fork & pull model](http://scottchacon.com/2011/08/31/github-flow.html) to integrate contributions, where users fork the [main HaaS repository][repo], push changes to their personal fork and then create a [Pull Request][pr](PR) to merge it into the master branch of the HaaS repository.
+Overall, HIL follows the [github fork & pull model](http://scottchacon.com/2011/08/31/github-flow.html) to integrate contributions, where users fork the [main HIL repository][repo], push changes to their personal fork and then create a [Pull Request][pr](PR) to merge it into the master branch of the HIL repository.

 ### Prior to the pull request
 This summarizes what should be done prior to a pull request: